Vyond: Product

-Vyond provides its users with a library containing tens of thousands of pre-animated assets, which can be controlled through a drag & drop interface.
+Vyond's flagship product, Vyond Studio, encompasses a library containing tens of thousands of pre-animated assets, which can be controlled through a drag and drop interface.
 Asset types include characters, actions, templates, props, text boxes, music tracks, and sound effects.
 Users can also upload their own assets, such as audio files, image files, or video files.
-There is also a drag & drop composition tool, which users can employ to create pans and zooms.
+There is also a drag and drop composition tool, which users can employ to create pans and zooms.
 Spoken dialogue and narration can be recorded directly into the platform or imported as an audio file.
 Characters can automatically lip-sync the dialogue that is assigned to them.
 Alternatively, audio can be set as voiceover narration.
 Users can download their finished videos as MP4 files, GIFs, or video presentations.

 Another version of Vyond was also available, called GoAnimate for Schools.
 On April 10, 2018, Vyond announced that GoAnimate for Schools would be shutting down on June 30, 2019.
 On that same day, the 14-day free trial was removed from the schools site.
 Subscription purchases and renewals on GoAnimate for Schools were removed on May 6, 2018, with product support and service officially terminating on June 30, 2019.

 Vyond also provides Vyond Go, an artificial intelligence based feature that automatically generates videos from prompts by users.

 In 2024, the Android app was launched.

 Usage

 A 2014 Journal of Management Education article described GoAnimate as "the leading software for individuals, organizations and educational users to develop and disseminate animated video".
 As of March 2024, Vyond has over 20,000 customers, including 65% of Fortune 500 companies.

 Vyond is commonly used by businesses for marketing and corporate education.
 GoAnimate for Schools was previously promoted as a way to make lessons more interesting through animation and for students to bring their stories to life.
 Vyond has also been used to create online fan-made parodies of cartoon shows.
 Researchers of children's media have noted that young viewers encounter fan-produced Caillou videos animated with GoAnimate, illustrating the software's circulation in youth media consumption alongside official children's content.

 In community areas, Vyond's terms of service prohibit harassment and abusive behavior toward others.

 In 2022, Vyond temporarily became unavailable for users from Russia and Russian-occupied territories.